 By adding those calories back onto your intake, you’re not creating a deficit and therefore you won’t lose weight.

 It’s important to ensure that if your exercise is being logged into your food tracking app that it’s not changing your calorie target for the day.
+Check the settings on your calorie app and turn this feature off.

 3. You’re Not Burning Enough Calories Throughout The Day

-You won’t lose weight eating 1600 calories per day if you’re not burning enough calories throughout the day.
+You won’t lose weight by eating 1600 calories per day if you’re not burning enough calories throughout the day.

 A calorie deficit means that your body has to use its resources (preferably fat) for fuel because the number of calories you’re eating isn’t enough to keep up with demands and maintain your weight.